Sunny Rock 4-H is comprised of seven different animal clubs. Seven to thirty members make up each club

 Unfortunately the 4-H Club cannot take in unwanted rabbits.
 If you have an unwanted rabbit, please contact an animal shelter in your area.

 The Sunny Rock 4-H Club currently has about 25 members, ranging in age from 8 to 17.
 Members feed the rabbits on their assigned day of the week.
 Each rabbit gets 3/4 cup of grain, and large handful of hay for eating, and plenty of water.
 Rabbits are also given lots of attention and even go on walks on leashes!

 The rabbit house is closed to the public but the rabbits can be viewed from the outside.
 You may only visit inside the rabbit house if a 4-H member is there and gives you permission.

 We sell rabbits - if you are interested, please contact us through this web site.

-Leaders: Joe Major and Jeanne Freeman
+Leaders: Joe Major

 One of the largest clubs within Sunny Rock is the sheep club, consisting of almost 30 members.
 The club owns 10 Finnsheep, mostly ewes and one ram.
 In the spring time, many lambs are born to either help the herd grow, or are sold when they are old enough.